 Slice the cabbage: Discard the wilted, limp outer leaves of the cabbage.
 Cut the cabbage into quarters and trim out the core.
 Slice each quarter down its length, making 8 wedges.
 Slice each wedge crosswise into very thin ribbons.

 Combine the cabbage and salt: Transfer the cabbage to a big mixing bowl and sprinkle the salt over top.
 Begin working the salt into the cabbage by massaging and squeezing the cabbage with your hands.
-At first, it may not seem like enough salt, but gradually, the cabbage will become watery and limp — more like coleslaw than raw cabbage.
+At first it might not seem like enough salt, but gradually the cabbage will become watery and limp — more like coleslaw than raw cabbage.
 This will take 5 to 10 minutes.
 If you'd like to flavor your sauerkraut with caraway seeds, mix them in now.

 Pack the cabbage into the jar: Grab handfuls of the cabbage and pack them into the canning jar.
 If you have a canning funnel, this will make the job easier.
 Every so often, tamp down the cabbage in the jar with your fist.
 Pour any liquid released by the cabbage while you were massaging it into the jar.